 Buying a used car is not always safe, especially if you are unaware of its history.
 This is why car reports are very important—they reveal problems such as accidents or major repairs.
-Learn how to find car accident reports, you can feel more sure about your choice and avoid surprise troubles.
+Learn how to find car accident reports, so you can feel more sure about your choice and avoid surprise troubles.

 What is a Car Report?